obscure-shadow/python_exercises/README.md

     ```
 2. With the resulting list, use a list comprehension to build a new list that contains each number squared.
 For example, if the original list is `[2, 5]`, the final list will be `[4, 25]`.

+#fib

+just having a little fun with the fibonacci sequence...

 # lightningPy